Guiuan Church

-The Immaculate Conception Parish Church (Spanish: Iglesia Parroquial de la Inmaculada Concepción), commonly known as Guiuan Church, is a Roman Catholic church in the municipality of Guiuan, Eastern Samar, Philippines, within the jurisdiction of the Diocese of Borongan.
+Immaculate Conception Parish Church, commonly known as Guiuan Church, is a Roman Catholic church in the municipality of Guiuan, Eastern Samar, Philippines, within the jurisdiction of the Diocese of Borongan.

 The church is classified as a National Cultural Treasure by the National Museum of the Philippines.
 It was formerly nominated to the UNESCO World Heritage Sites of the Philippines under two categories, the Baroque Churches of the Philippines (Extension) and the Jesuit Churches of the Philippines.

 The church, built in the 18th century, was significantly damaged when Typhoon Haiyan (local name: Yolanda) made landfall in Guiuan and struck other parts of Central Visayas on November 8, 2013.
 While the church's roof was destroyed and the façade damaged, the church's walls were largely left intact.
 Restoration of the damaged church was completed in 2019.

 Church history

 Guiuan (also spelled as Guiguan) was founded by the Jesuits in 1595.
 It was handed over to the Augustinians upon instructions from the Spanish colonial government due to the Jesuits Suppression in 1768.
 It was then transferred to the Franciscans in 1795 but due to lack of priests, Father Miguel Pérez, the first Franciscan priest of Guiuan was only assigned in 1804.
 The original church of Guiuan was made of wood and destroyed by fire.

 The present stone church was dedicated to the Virgin Mary under the title of the Immaculate Conception and was built by the early Jesuits in 1718 and was renovated by adding a transept and baptistery during the term of Father Manuel Valverde and Pedro Monasterio in 1844.
 A bell tower on top fort was built in 1854.
 Another convent was built by Father Arsenio Figueroa in 1872.
 The church was refurbished in 1935 and the sanctuary was renovated in 1987.
-On November 8, 2013, the church along with other buildings and structures in Guiuan was severely damaged due to Typhoon Haiyan.
+On November 8, 2013, the church along with other buildings and structures in Guiuan was severely damaged due to Typhoon Haiyan, which made landfall in the town.
 While the roof was destroyed and the façade was damaged, the church's stone walls remain unscathed, as do the floors and the crypts.

 Historical and cultural declarations

 The National Museum of the Philippines named Guiuan Church a National Cultural Treasure in 2001.
 As a nominee for the UNESCO World Heritage Sites of the Philippines, it is grouped with Maragondon Church, Baclayon Church and Loboc Church for the Jesuit Churches of the Philippines and with Boljoon Church, Loboc Church, Tumauini Church and Lazi Church for the Baroque Churches of the Philippines (Extension) nomination.
-However, due to its total destruction, it was then removed to the roster of nominated sites.
+However, due to its total destruction, it was then removed from the roster of nominated sites.

 On March 18, 2021, as part of the 2021 Quincentennial Commemorations in the Philippines marking the 500th anniversary of the arrival of the Magellan–Elcano circumnavigation to the Philippines, the National Historical Commission of the Philippines unveiled a historical marker commemorating the church.